USMLE vs MCAT

 - Laboratory techniques, etc.

-Some examples of topics you will have to be familiar with for this area include: behavior, psychological disorders, consciousness and sensation, stress, motivation, identity, development, social inequities, and demographics.
+Some examples of topics you will have to be familiar with for this area include behavior, psychological disorders, consciousness and sensation, stress, motivation, identity, development, social inequities, and demographics.

 Finally, the Critical Analysis and Reasoning Section, also known as CARS, will test your ability to read a passage, process and interpret the information, and answer questions about the passage.
 The topics of these passages can range from anything from literature to history to politics to philosophy.
 This is the only section where outside knowledge or previous memorization is not needed.

 Like any admissions exam, studying for the MCAT is a significant undertaking.
-Students should prioritize the exam and have ample time to study prior to taking their MCAT, regardless of what kind of test taker you are.
+Students should prioritize the exam and have ample time to study prior to taking their MCAT, regardless of what kind of test taker they are.